Painted in Light. Rooted in Intention.

 filler@godaddy.com

-Born in Rome, Georgia and based in Spartanburg, South Carolina, Johni Bleu has developed a studio practice grounded in symbolism, restraint, and emotional intensity.
-Working primarily in oil, he creates large-scale figurative paintings that merge classical influence with contemporary narrative.
+Born in Rome, Georgia, Johni Bleu is an artist working throughout the American South.
+Grounded in symbolism, restraint, and emotional intensity, his studio practice centers on large-scale figurative oil paintings that merge classical influence with contemporary narrative.

 Themes of legacy, fatherhood, and generational continuity quietly shape his practice.
-Influenced by a working-class upbringing and the presence of a devoted single father, his work often examines inherited strength, emotional containment, and the private weight carried beneath composure.
+Influenced by a working-class upbringing and the example of a devoted single father, his work examines inherited strength, emotional restraint, and the private weight carried beneath composure.

-His paintings have been exhibited in New York and Chicago, as well as throughout the Southeast in both gallery and private exhibition settings, and are held in private collections across the United States.
-Bleu has been featured on Magnolia Network’s Artfully Designed and appeared on The Dr. Oz Show.
-In addition to his studio practice, he is known for large-scale mural installations and commissioned works that integrate cultural symbolism and community identity.
+His paintings have been exhibited in New York and Chicago, as well as throughout the Southeast, and are held in private collections across the United States.
+Bleu has been featured on Magnolia Network's Artfully Designed and appeared on The Dr. Oz Show.
+Alongside his studio practice, he is recognized for large-scale public murals and commissioned works that integrate cultural storytelling, local history, and community identity.

 I explore vulnerability, identity, and the tension between authority and surrender.

 Strength, in my work, is not loud.
-It is measured.
-It is inherited.
 It is carried.

 Nature functions as both witness and structure within my compositions.
 Birds, florals, butterflies, and moths anchor the figure within cycles that extend beyond the individual, suggesting continuity rather than isolation.